Frequently Asked Questions

 Do you actually walk across the entire country?

 Yes, Crossroads does actually walk the entire length of the country, from the Coast to the Capital.
 This covers deserts, mountains, forests, and hundreds of towns and cities.
 The day is broken up into two 7-hour shifts with individuals walking half of one of these shifts per day about 5 times a week.
 All 3,200+ miles are walked by the team as a whole, while each walker averages about 1,000 miles personally by the end of the summer.

 Do I have to be a college student to walk?
 Are there age requirements?

 No. Although most of our walkers are predominantly young people from colleges and universities across America, you don’t have to be a student to walk.
 We invite anyone between the ages of 18 and 30 to consider walking with us.
 If you are outside of this age range, but would like more information, please contact us.

 Is Crossroads a Catholic organization?
 Do I have to be Catholic to walk?

 Crossroads is a Catholic organization, and our life, our prayer, and our mission reflect this.
-If you are not Catholic, but your beliefs regarding the Culture of Life are in line with Catholic doctrine (i.e., abortion, contraception, homosexuality, etc.) then you are encouraged to apply.
-The only requirement is that all volunteers agree to participate in the prayer and Mass schedule of the group.
+If you are not Catholic, but your beliefs regarding the Culture of Life are in line with Catholic doctrine (i.e., abortion, contraception, chastity, etc.) then you are encouraged to apply.
+The only requirement is that all volunteers agree to participate in the daily prayer and Mass schedule of the group.